ankowals/saf/README.md

 In both cases step shall pass.
 Please note that step def input parameter is of type String. method checkIfInputIsVariable can return an object of different type (for example Int, Long, Double, String, Boolean).
 Please do not hardcode Maps or Lists directly in the feature files, rather define them in a config file and use such config pointer in the feature.
 For example instead of writing "Then expected result is {key1:1, key2:2}" write "Then expected result is Expected.resultMap"

 It is assumed that user knowns what type is expected otherwise we can get type missmatch exception.
+It is also possible to use a more general type of Object.

 If there is a need to read any environment property one can use in a step Storage module.
 An example below